Please visit webpages related to ongoing work in specific project areas. These include:

-- W. 57th Avenue and Brentwood Street
+- W. 57th Avenue corridor (between Garrison Street and Upham Street)

 - reduce the crossing distance for pedestrians at crosswalks, including children walking to school

 - improve sight lines for drivers, reducing the risk of crashes